 Participating in mentorship or professional support (either as a mentor or mentee) qualifies for continuing professional development (see Category F).
 This does not qualify as NASP-approved CPD.

-Please consider reviewing Guidance for Postgraduate Professional Support (PDF) for recommendations to make the mentor–mentee relationship as positive and productive as possible.
+Participants should review Guidance for Postgraduate Mentorship and Professional Support (PDF) for recommendations to make the mentor–mentee relationship as positive and productive as possible.
 Note that none of the recommendations within this document are required or enforced, and only serve to provide suggestions.

 Mentors should have at least three years of experience in their current roles and settings to serve as a mentor.
 Student and Early Career members are ineligible to serve as mentors.
 Each mentor is expected to provide professional support to a minimum of one candidate for at least one academic year.